turpinator/Pandoras_Box/Mods/turpinator/dumb_electronics_mounts/readme.md

 you probably didnt preload the needed nuts, and there is no proper cooling for the SSR and UHP (probably okay for now tbh tho).

+Install M3 heat set inserts into the holes for the M8P and UHP.
 The SSR is only secureded by one screw into plastic -- I drilled a second hole and ran the screw into the plastic also.

+I printed all pieces with the electronic mounting surface to the bed.
+Support was required on the M8P mount for the fan cut-outs because i was too lazy to redesign.

 Also included is a G2z skirt with some holes for mounting a BTT SSKM and USB hub.
+It goes on the left side where the power normally is -- I put my power on the right.

 ![cad](CAD.png?raw=true)